 Sad to Lose a Friend

 This question is both easy and hard to answer.
 Let’s start with the easy part: Friendship shouldn’t be this hard.

 Don’t misunderstand me, because I believe friendship takes work.
-Both parties must make efforts for the sake of the relationship such as arranging plans, showing up emotionally and physically, initiating communication in any form (calls, texts, emails), giving the benefit of the doubt, and other positive actions I’ve discussed here in two years of friendship advice.
+Both parties must make efforts for the sake of the relationship such as arranging plans, showing up emotionally and physically, initiating communication in any form (calls, texts, emails), giving the benefit of the doubt, and other positive actions I’ve discussed here in two years of friendship advice on handling friendship problems.

 So yes, friendship requires real work on both sides.
 I’d go as far as to claim that many friendships require tweaking here and there or even occasional periods of distance.
 That said, friendship shouldn’t be as hard as what you’ve described in your letter.
 I’m calling this news the “easy” part because I can at least confirm that the amount of tension you’re experiencing with Betsy is downright excessive.

 It sounds like Betsy has been part of your life for a long time, and the idea of letting the friendship go is both heartbreaking and scary.
 The hard part of my answer is that I think it’s time for this friendship to change dramatically in status.
 If Betsy had written this letter to me with similar details, I would give her the same advice about you.